kkneville/OOP-Simulator/README.md

 # To Do:

-More “Sentient” Species - goblins, orcs, kobolds, ents, giants,
+Aggressives

-Horde Animal classes -
+Horde Animal classes - n/a

 Settlements - Towns, cities